Elektroarzt/simplebus2-mqtt-bridge/README.md

 The PCB was designed with KiCAD using through-hole technology (THT) and surface-mount device technology (SMD) to match the limited space requirements.
 Top layer is 3,3V plane and bottom is GND plane.

 ![Layout front V2 2](https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/9e08688a-bc8e-422b-9aea-08cdf21ee501)

+If someone is interested in a complete bridge including all parts (PCBA, ESP32, housing, etc.) you can contact me under elektroarzt@digital-filestore.de.

 ## Mechanics